Get your free and exclusive +30-page Authentication Analytics Whitepaper

 4.2.1 Conditional Create on iOS (Safari)#

 High effectiveness due to iCloud Keychain's dominance in the Apple ecosystem.
 Most iOS users have iCloud Keychain enabled by default and Apple's tight integration between Safari and the Passwords app creates a seamless experience.
-Conditional Create trigger rates can reach 20-50% of eligible logins, depending on website age.
+In practice, if your iOS autofill share is in the 20-50% range, Conditional Create can upgrade a meaningful fraction of those autofilled password logins (bounded by that autofill ceiling).

 4.2.2 Conditional Create on Android (Chrome)#